JuliaPlots/AbstractPlotting.jl/docs/src/recipes.md

 ## Full recipes with the `@recipe` macro

-A full recipe for `MyPlot` comes in two parts.
-First is the plot type name, arguments and theme definition which are defined using the `@recipe` macro.
+A full recipe comes in two parts.
+First is the plot type name, for example `MyPlot`, and then arguments and theme definition which are defined using the `@recipe` macro.

 Second is at least one custom `plot!` method for `MyPlot` which creates an actual visualization using other existing plotting functions.